ASE A4 Steering Suspension Practice Test

 31.

-32. The front tires change pitch as the vehicle travels over different types of road surfaces.
+32. The front tires change pitch as the vehicle travels over different road surfaces.
 Which of the following is causing this condition?

 • A. Cupped tires.